alvsanand/distributed-tracing-workshop/docs/laboratory-03/README.md

     <<< @/docs/laboratory-03/files/kubernetes-microservices_deployment.sh

-## 6. Test modified version of the application
+## 6. Testing the application

-Finally, let's go test the application and check the modifications.
+Finally, let's go test the application and check Jaeger for the service traces.

 1. Test the application: